Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

 \subsection{Data Split}

-Leveraging the aforementioned pipelines, we curate a comprehensive dataset tailored for psychological understanding, reasoning, and empathetic interaction.
-The dataset includes over 75k psychological questions with detailed rationales, among which 19k are identified as challenging samples through multi-LLM cross-selection.
+Leveraging the aforementioned pipelines, we curate a comprehensive dataset that comprises over 75k psychological questions with detailed rationales, among which 19k are identified as challenging samples through multi-LLM cross-selection.
 The challenging subset is denoted as $\mathcal{D}_{pc}$ and the remaining data are denoted as $\mathcal{D}_{pr}$.
 In parallel, the dataset contains over 73k empathetic dialogues engineered for contextually appropriate psychosocial interactions, denoted as $\mathcal{D}_{em}$.
-To further enrich our training data, we additionally introduce the following datasets: \begin{itemize} \item(1) The PsycoLLM dataset \cite{hu2024psycollm} contains single-turn QA, multi-turn dialogues, and knowledge-based QA for psychological counseling.
-We retain its multi-turn dialogue and knowledge-based QA components, represented as $\mathcal{D}_{ps}$. \item(2) The CPsyExam train set \cite{zhao2025cpsyexam} comprises over 10k examination questions from various psychology-related disciplines.
-We further filter the data to remove potentially noisy items, resulting in a refined set of 8,000 high-quality questions, denoted as $\mathcal{D}_{cp}$. \end{itemize} Ultimately, the curated datasets are partitioned into two distinct subsets aligned with specialized training objectives.
-One category, represented as $\mathcal{D}_{sft} = \mathcal{D}_{pr} \cup \mathcal{D}_{em} \cup \mathcal{D}_{ps}$, is designated for SFT.
-The other category, denoted as $\mathcal{D}_{grpo} = \mathcal{D}_{pc} \cup \mathcal{D}_{cp}$, is reserved for GRPO.
-Details of the prompts for the data synthesis are provided in Appendix A.
+To further enrich our training data, we additionally introduce multi-turn dialogues and knowledge-based QA from the PsycoLLM dataset \cite{hu2024psycollm}, denoted as $\mathcal{D}_{ps}$, and a refined set of 8k examination questions from the CPsyExam train set \cite{zhao-etal-2025-cpsyexam}, denoted as $\mathcal{D}_{cp}$.